Lower Bounds for Quantum Oblivious Transfer: A Lower Bound on Any Oblivious Transfer Protocol

-\paragraph{Cheating Alice} By definition, $A_{OT}$ is the optimal probability of Alice guessing $b$ in the random-$OT$ protocol without Bob aborting.
-Suppose Alice desires to force $0$ in the coin flipping protocol (a similar argument can be made if she wants $1$).
-Bob must not abort and Alice must send $c = b$ in her last message.
-Notice also that in our coin flipping protocol, Bob can abort only in the $OT$ subroutine and hence $\notabortOTB \equiv \notabortCFB$.
-Thus,
+By definition, $A_{OT}$ is the optimal probability of Alice guessing $b$ in the random-$OT$ protocol without Bob aborting and $A_{BC}$ is the optimal probability of Alice guessing $a$ in the bit commitment protocol without Bob aborting.
+Since Alice knows $c := a \oplus b$, the probability of Alice guessing $a$ in the bit commitment protocol is the same as the probability of her guessing $b$ in the random-$OT$ protocol.
+Thus $A_{OT} = A_{BC}$.